CatLabInteractive/charon/README.md

 Charon tries to take some of this work away by providing a framework that takes care of most of these features.
 * Instead of transformers, write definitions
+* Filter and sort based on these definitions
+* Allow clients to choose fields that should be returned
+* Expand relationships in a single request
+* Handle all pagination in one single middleware

 Documentation
 =============